-One morning not too long ago, Abby and her little sister Bailey came downstairs to breakfast, and I hugged both girls at the same time.
-It didn’t take long for Bailey to squirm out of the hug, leaving me still hugging Abby.
+One morning not too long ago, my oldest daughter and her middle sister came downstairs to breakfast, and I hugged both girls at the same time.
+It didn’t take long for the little one to squirm out of the hug, leaving me still hugging my big kid.

 I kissed her on the top of her head.
 “How’d you sleep?”

-“Not good.
-Bailey keeps kicking me and pushing me off the bed while she’s sleeping.”
+“Not good.”
+She gestured at her sister, playing happily.
+“She keeps kicking me and pushing me off the bed while she’s sleeping.”

 I laughed.
 “You used to do the same thing when you slept.”

 Her face darkened, and she pulled away from the hug.
 “No, I didn’t.”